hamlet-io/docs/docs/getting-started/aws-serverless/deploy-container/hamlet-hello-api.md

     | application        | helloapi          | aws        | notdeployed | segment    |
     ```

-1. Run the deployments to get the api up and running
+1. Run the deployments to get the API up and running.

     :::info
-    To deploy the container you will to have a running docker installation.
-Before running the command make sure you have followed the docker setup guides
+    To deploy the container you will need to have a running Docker installation.
+Before running the command make sure you have followed the Docker setup guides
     :::

     ```bash